department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/benefit-applications.md

 If your page has a wizard, use a primary green button.
 We reserve buttons for those actions that trigger on the page, in this case a wizard mini-form interface allowing the user to self-select into (or out of) the appropriate benefit form.

-If the page does not have a wizard and you want to direct your user to the application flow.
-Use a primary green action link.
+If the page does not have a wizard and you want to direct your user to the application flow, use a primary green action link.
 This action link is a visually prominent link that will bring the user to another page.

 Having a single green button or action link on the page helps the user follow the most logical path.
 Note: never put more than one green button or action link on the page.
 If you have a page that requires multiple benefit form links, use the wizard mini-form interface to create branching logic to get the correct benefit application (or prevent a user from applying to the wrong benefit).